petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 Starting with version 3.0 this plugin is for PHP5 only.

 == Changelog ==
+= Version 3.5.0-dev.4 =
+* Preparation for new development cycle.

 = Version 3.4.2 =
 * When call to Stop Forum Spam fails on during the check, no error message is reported.